MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 3/README.md

 For the first part of the exercise, you will need to create a program that allows commands to be written within the command line.

 - You should be capable of moving the drone through the simulation while the application is running.
+The code should read commands from the command line.

 ### Part Two: